astro-expansion/domain-expansion/package/README.md

-# `package-name`
+# `@domain-expansion/astro`

-This is an [Astro integration](https://docs.astro.build/en/guides/integrations-guide/) that TODO:description
+This is an [Astro integration](https://docs.astro.build/en/guides/integrations-guide/) that Expands the Domain!

+_It adds Incremental Builds to Astro projects._

 ## Usage